Alexa Seleno

 Extinguishing systems

 There are so-called fire extinguishing systems propagated by various representatives on the market that are intended to prevent an LED screen from causing a fire within the building.
 These fire extinguishing systems work wonderfully, provided that this property has not already been realized by VDE specifications (fire protection switch AFDD, FI switch, etc.).
-However, the law clearly stipulates which fire behavior must be fulfilled as a minimum in which area.
-However, a fire extinguishing system has no influence whatsoever on this fire behavior, which can only be demonstrated on the front or back of a flat product.
+The law clearly ststes which fire behavior must be fulfilled as a minimum in which area.
+However, a fire extinguishing system has no influence on this fire behavior, which can only be demonstrated on the front or back of a flat product.
 These fire extinguishing systems only prevent the development of a fire on the inside.
 An improvement in fire behavior is not achieved.

 Myth 3: